junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy just shakes his head slowly.

 "What about we discuss this again once you can walk?" the young girl proposes, forced hopefully.
 "Maybe we can come up with a plan later.
-And while you're here, we might just need to add more patrols and protections, Charlie and I can help with those.
+And while you're here, we might just need to add more patrols and protections, I can go help Dad, Charlie can help too.
 What do you say, Mom?"

 The woman thins her lips, but doesn't object.